helpbuttons/hb-docs/docs/English/architecture.md

 ## Introduction

-The project is divided in two repositories, front and back, that need to be run at the same time.
-The doc repository, this one, can be editedd here :
+The project is divided in two repositories, front and back, that need to run at the same time.
+The doc repository, this one, can be edited here :

 [Docs Repository](https://github.com/helpbuttons/hb_docs)